Do antidepressants work? What are the side-effects? How long do I need to be on them?

-Depression can be treated successfully!
-Antidepressants are proven to help reduce the severity of symptoms, hasten recovery and protect against relapse but are not the only answer.
+Depression can be treated successfully.
+Antidepressants are proven to help reduce the severity of symptoms, hasten recovery and protect against relapse but they are not the only answer.
 They work best as part of a varied treatment plan.

 What are antidepressants?